-The Turf Blue Pro® is a blend of exceptional Kentucky bluegrass varieties, including the new variety, Barserati.
+The Turf Blue® Pro is a blend of exceptional Kentucky bluegrass varieties, powered by the high NTEP ranking variety, Barserati.
 This new blend is formulated for a rapid establishment with exceptional turf quality and turf density that provides early competition against weeds and is very disease resistant.
 Kentucky bluegrass is a perennial sod-forming grass that spreads by strong rhizomes and seeds.
 This means it is a tightly-knit turf that has side lateral growth capability, can fill in gaps, which also means it has the ability to mend itself when damaged.
-The nature of this blend makes an extremely dense and fine textured turf that actively fills in and stays thick.
-Currently available in seed only.
-Sod available Fall 2018.
+The nature of this blend makes an extremely dense and medium-fine textured turf that actively fills in and stays thick.
+Available in sod (late summer 2019) and seed.

 Medium-thin blades that create a dense, thick lawn that is soft to the touch